 Anchored along the Cape Fear Riverfront, the massive USS North Carolina is a historic battleship that had an impressive run in World War II.
 Put into service in 1940, and earning 15 battle stars during its tenure – more than any other battleship during the war – the vessel currently serves as a living history museum, with original engine rooms, galleys, and decks transferred into real-life historical exhibits.

-Expanding for 67 acres, the Arlie Gardens were once a private garden landscape for the Pembroke Family in the early 1900s, but today, the site is one of the Wilmington area’s most beloved attractions.
-Visitors can stroll through stunning gardens while admiring original historic outbuildings and structures, as well as ancient “residents” including the roughly 500-year-old oak tree named the Arlie Oak.
+Expanding for 67 acres, the Airlie Gardens were once a private garden landscape for the Pembroke Family in the early 1900s, but today, the site is one of the Wilmington area’s most beloved attractions.
+Visitors can stroll through stunning gardens while admiring original historic outbuildings and structures, as well as ancient “residents” including the roughly 500-year-old oak tree named the Airlie Oak.

 This unique museum that’s found within an original brick warehouse has centuries of exhibits and stories on the Port City’s once famed reputation as the home of the longest single track railroad in the world.
 This rich history is explored in detail through fascinating exhibits, which includes a kids’ hall, a model hall, and a real locomotive, ACL boxcar, and caboose which are found on the museum premises.